 In 1971, I received a black belt in Shorin-ryu karate.
-After another ten years of training in several other striking arts, I reached the upper limits of my physical ability as a karateka.
-I was aware of stories about "enlightened" masters who possessed extraordinary psychic power and superhuman strength and began my quest for Enlightenment that would make me a great karate master.
+After another ten years of training in a number of throwing and striking styles, I reached the upper limits of my physical ability as a martial artist.
+I was aware of stories about "enlightened" adepts who possessed superhuman strength, and I began a quest for enlightenment that would make me a great master.
+In time, I met my last two teachers, Quan Li and Sensei.

-I discovered that karate can be practiced on two levels.
-The first is physical, where only one's natural abilities are used.
-The breaking experiments demonstrated in my karate videos were all performed at this physical level.
+I discovered that karate can be practiced on two distinctly different levels.
+The first is physical, in which only one's natural abilities are used.
+The Five Principles and breaking experiments demonstrated in my YouTube videos were all performed at this physical level.